Multitenancy and Azure Storage

 Encryption

 Azure Storage enables you to provide encryption keys for your data.
 In a multitenant solution, consider combining this capability with encryption scopes, which enable you to define different encryption keys for different tenants, even if their data is stored in the same storage account.
 By using these features together, you can also provide tenants with control over their own data.
-If they need to deactivate their account, they can delete the encryption key and their data is no longer accessible.
+If they need to deactivate their account, then deleting the encryption key ensures that their data is no longer accessible.

 Monitoring